cloudfoundry/go-cf-api/docs/docs/loadtests.md

 ## Viewing Raw Results
 The the raw measurements tarballs linked above include:
 - `vegeta.log` Terminal output as text file ([#vegetalog](#vegetalog))
-- `netdata.snapshot` Vm and Database metrics during run as [netdata snapshot](https://learn.netdata.cloud/docs/dashboard/import-export-print-snapshot) ([#netdata-snapshot](#netdata-snapshot))
+- `netdata.snapshot` VM and database metrics during run as [netdata snapshot](https://learn.netdata.cloud/docs/dashboard/import-export-print-snapshot) ([#netdata-snapshot](#netdata-snapshot))
 - `v3-.*_[0-9]*.bin` Binary [vegeta](https://github.com/tsenart/vegeta) files ([#binary-vegeta-files](#binary-vegeta-files))
-- `html folder` Pre rendered analysis from the binary files ([#html-folder](#html-folder))
+- `html folder` Pre-rendered analysis from the binary files ([#html-folder](#html-folder))

 ### Vegeta.log
-Its a text file with (utc)timestamps when the runs where executed.
+A text file with (UTC) timestamps when the runs where executed.
 You can use these timestamps to correlate metrics from the netdata snapshot to individual runs.

 Example:
 ```bash